If your fitness workout regime includes a lot of activities,

 Having the best among cross training shoes is, therefore, crucial to perform every one of these activities.

 New Balance prides itself on manufacturing shoes that fit, and I must say, that is true for this model.
-This yellow and blue shoe is an optimal fit as well as has a trendy appearance due to its no-sew design.
+This white, blue and other color shoes are an optimal fit as well as has a trendy appearance due to its no-sew design.
 Its does not weigh too much, thus giving you all the benefits that come with a light shoe.

 The foam in the midsole is lighter than what you may find in your average shoes, but have no doubts – it is just as protective and durable.
 The outsole is a Vibram variety, which is equipped for durability as well as traction.
 Rather than the typical 12 mm drop from heel to toe, this shoe only has a 4mm drop.